The 9P sample setting of Spyragia has fantasy and steampunk themes. Its economy and magic are intertwined.

 Although this type of magic can work well in a story we read, it is difficult to do well in a two-person role-playing game.
 Plots about solving a mysteries or gathering information from an enemy stronghold get ruined by this kind of magic.
 It makes no sense to limit the kind of adventures the GM and Player can enjoy just because the PC has become highly skilled.

-The standard elusion requirement rating of special items is equal to its impact.
+The elusion requirement rating of harmful special items is always equal to its impact and cannot be changed.

 Some items are more flavorful by being purposefully limited in scope.
 As examles, a weapon might only provide a bonus to the Melee/Press skill when fighting dragons, or a whistle might only help use the Animals/Wilderness skill to control dogs.
 These limited items do not have a lower creation cost.
 But they might appear in stories as exceptions to the rule that the retail price is twice the creation cost.